PerrySquared/wave_nn/README.md

 ## Room for Improvement
-I feel that with enough time and patience model accuracy can be improved a bit, also adding support for batches in validation to generate images faster would be nice
+I feel that with enough time and patience model accuracy can be improved a bit, also adding support for batches in validation to generate images faster could be a nice addition

 # Contact